Razyapoo/KGBClusteringDocumentation/technical_documentation.md

 Typically, nodes in a graph are related to each other, for example, a company has employees, university has scientists, scientist has awards, scientist writes scientific papers, university has departments, and many other examples.

-One possible way to visualize such relationship is to create an edge between parent and child.
+One possible way to visualize such relationships is to create an edge between parent and child.
 But there is also another way, namely adding a hierarchy between nodes.
 In such case, parent node is visualized as a larger node containing child nodes inside.

 Figure 1 below shows an example with universities and departments.
 A university can be thought of as a larger node (blue) containing child nodes (light blue) inside, representing departments: